 Mod.
-Revised Submission Core Strategy (December 2011) Proposed Main Modification to Text/Policy No. Chapter/Section Policy/ Para.
-No. Page No. (deleted text has strikethrough , new text is underlined ) long period, which extends beyond the plan period, in order to give assurance that its boundaries will endure.
+Revised Submission Core Strategy (December 2011) Proposed Main Modification to Text/Policy Reasons No. Chapter/Section Policy/ Para.
+No. Page No. (deleted text has strikethrough , new text is underlined ) reasons M43 8.
+Core Policies 8.1.73 97 The Green Belt serves a number of purposes which are derived from Government guidance (PPG2) policy in the NPPF and the Staffordshire Structure Plan.
+The Green Belt keeps land open and free from development over a long period, which extends beyond the plan period, in order to give assurance that its boundaries will endure.
 National policy on Green Belts is set out in PPG2 the NPPF and will apply to the whole of the Green Belt.
 The broad extent of the Green Belt has been considered through the RSS Phase 2 Review Examination in Public.
 However, no significant changes to the boundary of the Green Belt in Staffordshire Moorlands were identified as being required in the Panel Report.
 Minor changes to the boundaries may however be necessary to ensure that the development needs of settlements can be accommodated in the most sustainable way.
 The Site Allocations DPD and review of the Core Strategy will review its boundary in tandem with the identification of sites for development to ensure that its purpose in separating the urban areas and maintaining their identity is consistent with the need to promote sustainable patterns of development around settlements in or on the edges of the Green Belt.
-MM44 8.
+To clarify the process for undertaking a review of the green belt boundaries and reference to the NPPF.
+M44 8.
 Core Policies SS7 - Churnet Valley Tourism Corridor 98 The Churnet Valley shall be a major sustainable tourism corridor is identified as an area for sustainable tourism and rural regeneration.
-Within this corridor area the following forms of development and measures particular support will be given to the following forms of development and measures will be supported: short stay and long stay visitor accommodation; tourist facilities and services; the expansion of existing tourist attractions and facilities and the provision of compatible new tourist attractions and facilities; stension of the Churnet Valley Railway; links to strategic footpaths/eyele routes; improvements to the Caldon Canal; the potential for restoration of the Uttoxeter Canal; the redevelopment of the Bolton Copperworks site at Froghall (see PolicySS6c); the sensitive expansion of Alton Towers; measures to enhance, protect and interpret the its landscape character and heritage assets of the Churnet Valley, and heritage and to protect the designated nature conservation sites and the river valley as wildlife corridors measures to remediate and restore derelict land, buildings and features including the appropriate redevelopment of sites; actions to protect and enhance the biodiversity of the valley, including the maintenance, buffering and connection of designated sites and actions to mitigate climate change. measures that support and integrate the heritage transport infrastructure of the valley,
+Within this corridor area the following forms of development and measures particular support will be given to the following forms of development and measures will be supported: • short stay and long stay visitor accommodation; • tourist facilities and services; • the expansion of existing tourist attractions and facilities and the provision of compatible new tourist attractions and facilities; • extension of the Churnet Valley Railway; • links to strategic footpaths/cycle routes; • improvements to the Caldon Canal; • the potential for restoration of the Uttoxeter Canal; • the redevelopment of the Bolton Copperworks site at Froghall (see PolicySS6c); • the sensitive expansion of Alton Towers; • measures to enhance, protect and interpret the its landscape character of the Churnet Valley, and heritage and to protect the designated nature conservation sites and the river valley as wildlife corridors • measures to remediate and restore derelict land, buildings and features including the appropriate redevelopment of sites; • actions to protect and enhance the biodiversity of the valley, including the maintenance, To provide clearer guidance on the principles of development which would be supported and the considerations regarding impact.